• Menu

 'Sometimes it snows in April' - Prince 1993

-Our hiking guide took a route through the old lava flows that meant we saw nobody else on the volcano, which added to uniquely barren feel of this environment.
-Seeing how the old lava flows have shaved off large portions of the nearby landscape as they oozed down towards lower ground was equal parts fascinating and eery.
-This is a deathly environment that is constantly evolving and reinventing itself.
+Equally, witnessing how old lava flows have shaved off large portions of the nearby landscape as they oozed down towards lower ground, was equal parts fascinating and eery.
+This is a deathly environment that is constantly evolving and reinventing itself, and I found it rather fascinating.

 Lunch & wine tasting on the slopes of Mount Etna